OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-09.md

 ## Amos 9:6

-> The One who builds His upper chambers in the heavens
+> The One who constructs His upper chambers in the heavens
-> And has founded His vaulted dome over the earth,
+> And establishes His arch over the earth,
-> He who calls for the waters of the sea
+> He who summons the waters of the sea
-> And pours them out on the face of the earth,
+> And pours them out upon the surface of the earth,
 > The Lord is His name.

 ## Amos 9:7